ViciousSquid/Adventure/README.md

 _____
 Please read the changelog: https://github.com/ViciousSquid/Adventure/blob/main/__changelog.md
 _____
-The story editor (/editor/index.html) can run standalone offline

 Notable example stories include:

-"Cosmic paradox" - A multiverse adventure that can track revisits to a room and unlock additional narrative
+* "Cosmic paradox" - A multiverse adventure that can track revisits to a room and unlock additional narrative

-"Three Choices" - A story with images that always offers three choices and has four unique endings
+* "Three Choices" - A story with images that always offers three choices and has four unique endings

+* "Forgotten Temple" - Roll dice to proceed through points of this story (work in progress)

 ![image](https://github.com/ViciousSquid/Adventure/assets/161540961/cb68171e-2d97-42d7-a6d3-68463d241ab5)